Aniketkhote/refreshed/README.md

-> **Note:** This package is currently undergoing significant improvements and updates.
-However, we advise against using it in your production projects at this time due to potential compatibility issues and bugs.
-We are actively working on resolving these issues to provide a more stable experience.
-Please be aware that the existing package lacks proper documentation, making it challenging to understand the code and resolve issues efficiently.
-Consequently, it may take some time to address all issues comprehensively.
-If you possess a strong understanding of Flutter and GetX, we welcome your contributions to help improve this package.
-Your expertise and collaboration are invaluable in making this package better suited for the community's needs.

 # Refreshed GetX

 This is a refreshed version of GetX, aimed at enhancing the robustness, reliability, and bug-free experience of using GetX for your Flutter projects.
 We understand that as a newcomer to Flutter and Dart ecosystem, you're eager to learn and create meaningful applications.
 This refreshed version of GetX is tailored to support your journey from a novice to a proficient developer.